 According to the site, students and their families "will take to the streets of Washington D.C. to demand that their lives and safety become a priority and that we end gun violence and mass shootings in our schools today."
 The mission statement reads:

-The idea behind March For Our Lives is simple: to demand that a comprehensive and effective bill be immediately brought before Congress to address the epidemic of mass school shootings that has become all too familiar.
+The objective behind March For Our Lives is simple: "to demand that a comprehensive and effective bill be immediately brought before Congress to address these issues," the mission statement reads.

 Those interested in walking in the D.C. march can sign up online for updates on the march.
 But those based in New York City and the surrounding areas can still stand with the students in D.C. and march in their own community.
 March For Our Lives is not only exclusive to Washington D.C., and there will be more details announced for more cities if students sign up on the March For Our Lives website, according to Hollywood Life.